FactomProject/FactomDocs/FactoidAPI.md

 implement its functionality.
 The main purpose of this program is to demonstrate the use of the factom APIs.
 It can also be used to script transaction processes against Factom.

+Note: Examples of the API calls provided below can be executed in command line directly if curl is installed.
+The API calls have been prefixed with curl -X POST or curl -X GET depending on method.

 factomd
 -------